Teamleadsky-com/infinitegrammar-frontend/AUTH_IMPLEMENTATION.md

 # ✅ Authentication Implementation Complete

-Real API-based authentication has been implemented to replace the localStorage mock system.
+Real API-based authentication with password security has been fully implemented.

 ---